AVSystem/Anjay/doc/sphinx/source/BasicClient/BC-Security.rst

   initialize payload encryption.

   Appropriate certificates need to be generated for both the LwM2M Client and the LwM2M Server.
-Public certificates of both parties mutually available, and each party also has access to its own corresponding private key.
+Public certificates of both parties are mutually available, and each party also has access to its own corresponding private key.

-  * In this mode, the *Public Key or Identity* (``/0/*/3``) Resource shall contain the Client's own public certificate in binary, DER-encoded X.509 format.
+  * In this mode, the *Public Key or Identity* (``/0/*/3``) Resource shall contain the Client's public certificate in binary, DER-encoded X.509 format.

   * The *Server Public Key* (``/0/*/4``) Resource shall contain the Server's public certificate, also in binary, DER-encoded X.509 format.

-  * The *Secret Key* (``/0/*/5``) Resource shall contain the Client's own private key, corresponding to the public key contained in the *Public Key or Identity* Resource.
+  * The *Secret Key* (``/0/*/5``) Resource shall contain the Client's private key, corresponding to the public key contained in the *Public Key or Identity* Resource.
 It needs to be in a format defined in `RFC 5958 <https://tools.ietf.org/html/rfc5958>`_ (also known as PKCS#8, the